MaxGastelum/Cisco-Packet-Tracer-Manufacturing-Plant-Network/README.md

 # Cisco-Packet-Tracer-Manufacturing-Plant-Network
 I created a simulated network on Cisco Packet Tracer for a manufacturing company that consists of 3 separate buildings with different departments within each building.
+This network incorporates services and processes including VLSM, DHCP, OSPF, security controls, access-control lists, VLANs, ROAS, and trunking.
+More detailed information can be found on the included pdf.